wuyun1/choerodon-hap-ui/docs/react/use-with-create-react-app.en-US.md

 ...
 ```

 Ok, you should now see a blue primary button displayed on the page.
-Next you can choose any components of `choerodon-ui` to develop your application.
+Next you can choose any components of `choerodon-hap-ui` to develop your application.
 Visit other workflows of `create-react-app` at its [User Guide ](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Advanced Guides

-We are successfully running choerodon-ui components now but in the real world, there are still lots of problems about choerodon-ui-demo.
+We are successfully running choerodon-hap-ui components now but in the real world, there are still lots of problems about choerodon-hap-ui-demo.
 For instance, we actually import all styles of components in the project which may be a network performance issue.

 Now we need to customize the default webpack config.
 We can achieve that by using [react-app-rewired](https://github.com/timarney/react-app-rewired) which is one of create-react-app's custom config solutions.